dhh1128/canonical-quoted-text/README.md

 Each step runs once, in order.
 Nothing is repeated until it settles, and nothing looks at the output to decide whether the input was acceptable.

+## Recognizing protected content

+The three kinds of protected span, in the precedence recognition applies to them.

+Fenced code blocks are recognized first.
+Inline code spans and HTTP(S) URLs are then recognized in whatever prose remains, which is a set of segments, each lying between two fences or at one end of the input.
+Scanning happens within a segment and never across one, so a backtick before a fence cannot pair with a backtick after it, and a URL stops at a fence boundary.

+Within a segment, scan left to right and take whichever span begins first.
+The two kinds cannot begin at the same place, since a code span starts at a backtick and a URL at an `h`, so no tie-break is needed.
+They can still meet: a backtick ends a URL span, and then opens a code span of its own, so in `http://a.test/x` followed by a backtick the URL stops there and the backtick begins something new.

+### Fenced code blocks

+For fence recognition, a line ending is exactly LF (`U+000A`), CR (`U+000D`), or the two-character sequence CRLF.
+Other Unicode separators do not end a line.
+A complete line is the text from the start of the input, or from just after a line ending, up to and including the next line ending or the end of the input.

+An opening fence is a complete line containing, in order: zero to three ASCII spaces; a run of three or more backticks; an optional info string containing no backtick; and then a line ending or the end of input.
+A closing fence is a later complete line containing zero to three ASCII spaces, a backtick run at least as long as the opening one, optional ASCII spaces or tabs, and then a line ending or the end of input.

+The protected span covers the opening and closing lines, the line ending that follows the closing line, and the line ending that precedes the opening line.
+Taking the preceding line ending keeps the fence at the start of a line after the surrounding prose has been flattened into spaces.

+When one fence begins on the line after another ends, that preceding line ending has already been taken by the earlier span.
+Spans never overlap: the later span begins where the earlier one ended, and the shared line ending belongs to the earlier.

+An opening fence with no closing fence is not a fence.
+The pattern requires both lines; when the second one is missing, the pattern is simply absent, and the backticks are prose like any other characters.
+Failing to match is not an error.

+Scanning then resumes on the line after the failed opener, not after the block it appeared to open.
+A line inside that block may therefore open a fence of its own.
+A run of four backticks with no four-backtick closer is prose, and a three-backtick line beneath it can still open a fence that closes later.

+### Inline code spans

+A run of one or more backticks opens an inline code span when a later run of exactly the same length exists and is not part of a longer run.
+The pair of delimiters and everything between them is protected.

+Runs are maximal.
+An unmatched run is prose in its entirety, and scanning resumes after the whole run; no shorter piece of an unmatched run may open a span.

+### HTTP(S) URL spans

+The ASCII strings `http://` and `https://` are recognized case-insensitively at any position in unprotected prose.
+The comparison is ASCII-only: a character outside `A`-`Z` and `a`-`z` never matches a scheme character, so `U+017F LATIN SMALL LETTER LONG S` does not match `s`.
+[RFC 3986](https://www.rfc-editor.org/rfc/rfc3986#section-3.1) allows only ASCII letters in a scheme, and an implementation whose case-insensitive comparison applies Unicode case folding will protect text that is not a URL.

+Recognition is lexical.
+CQT does not validate the host, resolve the URL, or touch the network.

+The span begins at the character that matched the `h` of the scheme, whatever its case, and runs until the first Unicode 17 whitespace character, the first `<`, `>`, `"` or backtick, or the first unmatched closing parenthesis.
+Parentheses inside the URL are counted, beginning after the `://`, so `https://example.test/Foo_(bar)` is one span.
+Other trailing punctuation is included rather than guessed to be prose, because it may legally belong to the URL.
+Percent encoding, non-ASCII spelling, scheme case, repeated hyphens, query ampersands and fragments all survive exactly.

 ## Worked examples

 These are chosen to be dense rather than typical.
 Each one exercises many rules at once, because the interactions are where implementations diverge.
 The vectors in [goldens/cqt2.17.json](goldens/cqt2.17.json) test rules one at a time.